Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Experimental details on captioning and translation tasks

 \subsubsection{Experimental setup}

-\textbf{Architecture and training.} We used the Instructed version of Qwen-2-Audio \cite{chu2024qwen2} as the base model, which features $\sim8.4$ billion parameters.
+\textbf{Architecture and training.} We used the Instructed version of Qwen-2-Audio \citep{chu2024qwen2} as the base model, which features $\sim8.4$ billion parameters.
 We trained using \texttt{bfloat16} precision.
 We used LoRA adapters applied to the $Q, K, V$ linear projections of the attention modules, and the upside and downside projections of the feedforward blocks, for all the transformer blocks, which include both the audio encoder and language model decoder.
-We used a rank $r$, with $r = \alpha = 8$ unless otherwise stated, with dropout equal to $0.1$.
-We trained with a batch size of $2$, with AdamW optimizer \cite{loshchilovdecoupled} (with $\beta_{1}=0.9$, and $\beta_{2}=0.98$), weight decay of $0.05$, using a cosine scheduler with minimum learning rate of $10^{-6}$ and maximum learning rate of $10^{-5}$, with a warmup ratio of $0.1$.
+We used a rank $r$, with $r = \alpha = 8$ unless otherwise stated, with dropout equal to $0.1$ (enabled during training, and disabled during inference).
+We trained with a batch size of $2$, with AdamW optimizer \citep{loshchilovdecoupled} (with $\beta_{1}=0.9$, and $\beta_{2}=0.98$), weight decay of $0.05$, using a cosine scheduler with minimum learning rate of $10^{-6}$ and maximum learning rate of $10^{-5}$, with a warmup ratio of $0.1$.
 Gradient clipping is used with a maximum gradient norm of $1.0$.
-The validation loss was computed once every epoch.
+The validation loss was computed once at the end of the epoch.